 I love the everyday racing for these reasons, and I devote more effort to betting at Tampa than any other track in the U.S. Nowhere else does a studious handicapper have a better chance to unearth long-priced horses with a plausible chance to win.
 At the same time I am distressed by some of the track’s shortcomings, and I worry that they could undermine its great success story.

 One development this winter would be a disgrace if it occurred at a rinky-dink track, let alone an operation doing $4.28 million a day in business.
 Since Jan.
 22 the electric timer — the source of the most vital information for handicappers — has been malfunctioning frequently.
-Impossible times go up on the tote board and then are erased, and a clocker’s hand-timed numbers, which may not be accurate, are eventually substituted.
+Impossible times go up on the tote board and then are erased, and a clocker’s hand-timed numbers, which may or may not be accurate, are eventually substituted.

 “I’m embarrassed about it,” Berube said.
 He explained that the Teleview Racing Patrol, which is responsible for the timer, switched to a different system this year; in the wake of the misfires, they rewired the system last week, but the errors didn’t end.